 We’d been to various places in Sorsogon, but this is our first time to see Paguriran Island Lagoon, found in Barangay Sawangga in the municipality of Bacon.

 From photos online, Paguriran Lagoon gives off the impression that it’s a secret location, possibly discovered by wondering travelers.
-So you can imagine that my first reaction was surprise at knowing that Paguriran Lagoon is just walking distance away from an established resort, the Paguriran Island Beach Resort.
+So you can imagine that my first reaction was surprise at knowing that Paguriran Lagoon is just walking distance away from an established resort (Paguriran Island Beach Resort).

 Just before sunset, we arrived in Subic Beach in Matnog, Sorsogon.
-Previously, we’d stayed at Subit Liit Beach, adjacent to Subic Laki Beach where we would be staying the night.
-Even though it’s summer and the onset of Holy Week vacation, there was a relatively small crowd in Subic Laki Beach compared to other beach destinations.
+Subic Beach has two adjacent beach coves: Subic Liit and Subit Laki.
+Previously, we’d stayed at Subit Liit but this time we were staying at Subic Laki.
+Even though it’s summer and the onset of Holy Week vacation, there was a relatively small crowd in Subic Laki compared to other beach areas.

 We first stopped in Matnog Lighthouse, which stands in an isolated island in the middle of the sea.
 The island’s shape looked different from last time, and you can visibly sea the strong currents in different directions surrounding the island.

 Finally, we stopped by Juag Lagoon Fish Sanctuary.
 It broke my heart to see that there were some major changes from the last time we were there.
-The beautiful cottages in the middle of the fish sanctuary had been damaged and are now gone.
+The beautiful cottages in the middle of the fish sanctuary were damaged and gone.
 Many fishes have escaped, including maming.
-We said hi to Kuya Alex, who for understandable reason didn’t remember us but remembered our outreach group, Alon ng Pag-asa.
+We said Hi to Kuya Alex, who for understandable reason didn’t remember us but remembered our outreach group, Alon ng Pag-asa.
 We asked how he was and so on.

 Boats would come and go, and our group only had limited time to see the fishes in the sanctuary.
 Unlike last time, nobody was given time to swim.
 We were given small bowls of fish feed and took turns throwing them into the waters.
 Fishes would gather to grab the feed.
 With heavy hearts, we then said goodbye to Kuya Alex.

 If you’re in Sorsogon, I urge you to visit and support Juag Lagoon Fish Sanctuary.
 It’s an honest-to-goodness delightful place to visit, especially during off-peak season when guests can swim with the fishes and see starfishes, clams and lobsters underwater.
-There is no entrance fee or payment of any kind, except for the fish feed.
+Fish feed is also available.
 There are also souvenirs as well as shirts, necklaces and bracelets with shells.
 Oh, and please give something in the donation box.
-The money is used for the maintenance of the lagoon.
+The money is used for the maintenance of the marine sanctuary.

 The sun was up high.
-With sunblock lathered on our skin, we dived in the cool waters.
+With sunblock lathered on our skin, we dived in the cool water.